cybershujin/Workshop-Materials/README.md

 **Generative AI and LLMs for the Cybersecurity Professional:**

+[Gemma for presentations and websites](https://gamma.app/) - never do another PowerPoint from scratch!
+You can also import your company's template

 [Prompt Engineering | Lil'Log](https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/) - Getting started understanding prompt engineering

 https://microsoft.github.io/prompt-engineering/ - Prompt Engineering for Code